 We’re exhibiting at Embedded World 2023.
 Book a meeting with us.

 The RISC-V revolution is happening and changing the way we do business in the semiconductor industry.
 However, there is one big misconception about it: No, RISC-V is not an open-source processor.
 Let me try and answer the question “What RISC-V?” and tell you why Codasip truly cares about it – and why you should too.

 RISC-V is an open specification of an Instruction Set Architecture (ISA).
-That is, it describes the way in which software talks to an underlying processor – just like the x86 ISA for Intel/AMD processors and the ARMv8 ISA for the latest and greatest ARM processors.
+That is, it describes the way in which software talks to an underlying processor – just like the x86 ISA for Intel/AMD processors and the Armv8 ISA for the latest and greatest Arm processors.
 Unlike those however, the RISC-V ISA is open (we discuss commercial vs. open-source architecture licenses in a separate blog post) so that anyone can build a processor that supports it.
 We often get two questions: “Is RISC-V a processor?” and “Does RISC-V mean open-source processors?”.
 Now you know the answer is No.

 RISC-V changes this dynamic since a single software ecosystem built on the RISC-V standard supports many different processor vendors, and the processor vendors must now compete on the merit of their product for different applications.
 Customers don’t need to settle for good-enough, and competition will mean a significant acceleration of innovation in embedded processors.
 Also, without the need for each new processor startup to build an expensive ecosystem, many new innovative processor companies will appear.